House Cleaning Business Insurance

 Hear from customers like you who purchased small business insurance.

-Common questions about insurance for house cleaning businesses
+FAQs about insurance for house cleaning businesses

 Do I need a license for my house cleaning business?

-Most states require house cleaning businesses to file for a general business license and register your business.
+Most states require house cleaning businesses to file for a general business license and register their business.
 A general license allows you to collect and report sales tax on cleaning supplies you purchase and charge your clients for.

 Additionally, if you call your business by any name other than your own, you'll need a doing business as (DBA) license to operate legally.

-Area laws may required you to have a specific license, bond, or permit.
 If you regularly handle cleaning product disposal or harsh cleaning agents, you'll likely have to obtain a special permit that's regulated by the Environmental Protection Agency (EPA).
+It’s also important to note some clients or contracts may require proof of coverage before they’ll hire you.

 What other types of coverage do house cleaning businesses need?